 The first stakeholder workshop of a number of work sessions was held on October 4, 2018 with stakeholders who work on the Massey Complex.
 The work session was attended by over 60 stakeholders who participated in several interactive exercises.
 The interactive exercises were geared to explore the four priorities that form the mission statement for the Massey Complex Master Plan and to generate design ideas on how the master plan could respond to the priority statements.

-Additional work sessions will be scheduled for next year with two of them open to the public and community at large.
+Additional work sessions will be scheduled for next year with three of them open to the public and community at large.

 The second stakeholder workshop was held on January 31, 2019 with stakeholders who work on the Massey Complex.
 The work shop was attended by 70 stakeholders who participated in exercises to begin to define the master plan concepts including where to locate the Police Evidence Storage Facility, how to expand the Courthouse to meet future growth needs of the Courts, how to best utilize and create a sense of place for the Old Courthouse and the Historic Jail, how to begin to block and organize the site for future growth needs, pedestrian and vehicle access patterns, and what would a Public Private Partnership look like on the site.

 The third stakeholder workshop was held on May 2, 2019 with stakeholders who work at the Massey Complex.
 Participants got their first chance to review three different master plan concepts.

 This project is listed in the FY 2020 - FY 2024 Adopted Capital Improvement Program (CIP) on page number 169.